Spanish, Italian yields bounce off five-month lows on weak PMIs

 Anything above the 50 mark indicates growth.

-These numbers contrasted with flash Markit/HSBC PMI numbers for China, the world’s second-biggest economy, which rose to a seven-month high in September.
+These numbers contrasted with flash Markit/HSBC Purchasing Managers Index (PMI) numbers for China, the world’s second biggest economy, which rose to a seven-month high in September.

-Italian 10-year yields were last up 3 basis points at 4.15 percent, having hit their lowest since early June at 4.085 percent on Wednesday, according to Reuters data.
-They rose as high as 4.18 immediately after the euro zone PMIs.
+Italian 10-year yields were up 6 basis points at 4.18 percent, having hit their lowest since early June at 4.085 percent on Wednesday, according to Reuters data.

-Equivalent Spanish yields were 1 bp higher at 4.15 percent, having hit their lowest since May at 4.107 percent minutes after the market opened.
+Equivalent Spanish yields were 3 bps higher at 4.17 percent, having hit their lowest since May at 4.107 percent minutes after the market opened.

-Traders said some investors used the PMI data as an opportunity to book profits on the recent rally in lower-rated debt but returned to those markets later in the session given that most other recent euro zone data have been positive.
+The PMI data halted a rally in lower-rated debt on the back of expectations that the Federal Reserve would push back any plans to reduce bond-buying purchases after a two-week U.S. government shutdown caused by political fights over the budget.

-“Today’s PMIs do raise a question mark over the recovery, but only a small one.
-It’s too early to get too concerned,” Investec chief economist Philip Shaw said.
+“The (PMI) breakdown was mixed and the service sentiment deteriorated contrary to market expectations.
+This still shows an economy that’s still fragile,” said Nick Stamenkovic, a strategist at RIA Capital Markets.

 At 1.1 percent in September, inflation has fallen way below the ECB’s close-to-2-percent target and with the euro hitting its highest in two years versus the dollar on Thursday, threatening to choke export growth, that could give the ECB extra reasons to ease policy.

-But some analysts still have doubts the ECB is going to cut rates further or inject more liquidity, and say the stronger euro may have a negative impact on those bonds.
+Analysts say such speculation is supportive for lower-rated euro zone debt, but some still have doubts the ECB is going to cut rates further or inject more liquidity and say net-net the stronger euro may have a negative impact on those bonds.

 “The ECB has said repeatedly that they never use the currency as a medium-term objective,” said Gianluca Ziglio, executive fixed income director at Sunrise Brokers.
 “The strong euro could be problematic for countries like Italy.”